Lasers (album)

-Lasers is the third studio album by American rapper Lupe Fiasco, released on March 7, 2011, by Atlantic Records.
+Lasers is the third studio album by American rapper Lupe Fiasco, released on March 7, 2011, by 1st & 15th Entertainment and Atlantic Records.
 Production for the album took place between 2008 and 2010.
 Lasers features production by The Audibles, The Neptunes, Needlz, Alex da Kid, Syience, and long-time collaborator Soundtrakk, among others.
 Trey Songz, John Legend, Skylar Grey, Sway, Matt Mahaffey, MDMA, Eric Turner and Sarah Green contribute vocals to the album.

 Lasers was preceded by the lead single "The Show Goes On" and its follow-up "Words I Never Said" featuring Skylar Grey.
 The former became Fiasco's highest charting song on the Billboard Hot 100 and has been certified double Platinum in the US.
 The latter, however, only achieved moderate success on the Hot 100.

 The album has received mixed reviews from most major music critics, having a score of 57 out of 100 at the review aggregator Metacritic.
 It fared well commercially however, debuting at number one on the US Billboard 200 with first-week sales of over 200,000 copies sold, making the album Fiasco's second top ten album as well as his highest entry on the chart.